svgdotjs/svg.filter.js/README.md

 ### Chaining Effects

-[Method chaining](https://en.wikipedia.org/wiki/Method_chaining) is a programing style where each function retures the object it blongs to, for an example look at JQuery.<br>
+[Method chaining](https://en.wikipedia.org/wiki/Method_chaining) is a programing style where each function returns the object it belongs to, for an example look at JQuery.<br>
-its posible to chain the effects on a filter when you are creating them, for example
+its possible to chain the effects on a filter when you are creating them, for example
 ```javascript
 image.filter(function(add){
   add.flood('black',0.5).composite(add.sourceAlpha,'in').offset(10).merge(add.source)